Check your email for notifications

 How do you find out if you have uncashed cheques?

-There’s a form to request a duplicate payment, which you can complete and submit online, or mail to the Sudbury Tax Centre.
+There’s also a form to request a duplicate payment, which you can complete and submit online, or mail to the Sudbury Tax Centre.

 If you’re registered for direct deposit, you’ll get the payment deposited straight into your bank account.
 If not, you’ll receive a cheque by mail — so make sure your address is current on your CRA account.

-How do you cash them?
+How do you cash the cheques?

 Luckily, CRA cheques don’t expire — you can cash them for free at any time, at any Canadian financial institution, says the CRA.